11:47m, HD video, color, sound

 Thermopower weaves the concept of thermoregulation through the practices of mammals and machines.
-It introduces the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to examine the specificities of thermoregulation across humans, nonhumans, and human-designed technologies such as air conditioners and internet servers.
+It introduces the American pika (Ochotona princeps), a small mountainous relative of rabbits and indicator species for the climate crisis, as a frame through which to examine the specificities of thermoregulation across humans, nonhumans, and human-designed technologies like internet data centers.

-The research-driven film combines four “lenses”—a steerable online research camera, an on-location camera, satellite imagery, and screenrecording—while its score blends acoustic instruments with algorithmic processing.
-The work is currently in development for an expanded cinema performance featuring live narration and chamber ensemble.
-Commingling creative, scientific, and technological approaches, the project animates a conversation on the role of technology in maintaining livable temperatures.
+The research-driven film meditates on the concept of “interface” by combining three lenses—a steerable networked research camera, an on-location camera, and screenrecording—while its score blends acoustic instruments with algorithmic processing.
+Commingling creative, scientific, and technological approaches, it animates a conversation on the role of technology in the production and loss of livable temperatures.

-- Thermopower is the result of field and lab research conducted with Ashley Whipple, a biologis studying American pika stress.
+- Thermopower is the result of field and lab research conducted with Ashley Whipple, a biologist studying American pika stress.